DavidMorano/rightcore/pathcomponent/README.txt

 PATHCOMPONENT

 This program determines if a particular component is present in a path.

 Synopsis:

-$ pathcomponent path component
+$ pathcomponent <path> <component>

-where:
+Arguments:

-path		name of path variable
+<path>		name of path variable
-component	component to test for
+<component>	component to test for